To the Church in Sardis

 “I will dress him in your royal robes and will give him your title and your authority.
 And he will be a father to the people of Jerusalem and Judah.
 22 I will give him the key to the house of David—the highest position in the royal court.
 When he opens doors, no one will be able to close them; when he closes doors, no one will be able to open them.“Isaiah 22:21-22

 Within this statement, we see how this gentleman foreshadowed Jesus Christ the head of God’s household and the Church who holds the keys.
-Jesus had been given all authority in heaven an on earth.
-And on that key ring of His are keys not only to the doors but the keys to death and life.
+Jesus had been given all authority in heaven and on earth.
+And on that keyring of His are keys not only to the doors but the keys to death and life.

 For the church in Philadelphia, they had obstacles for sure.
 They lacked strength but as Jesus said they were faithful.
 And just like them, a door stands open for us.
 There are opportunities that surround us.
 The key to Christ’s authority is there, and if we remain faithful there’s the promise of surviving and being immovable like a pillar, where heaven waits.